Sky TV packages explained

 Not to be confused with on demand or Box Sets, Sky pay-per-view, referred to by Sky as Sky Box Office, typically screens content that’s even more premium than the stuff you already pay a premium for on its premium sport and movie channels.

 It’s for special events, basically.
 Boxing matches and special wrestling events are the main flavour here, and at a cost equivalent to what you’d pay for Sky Sports across a whole month for a single event.
 Only superfans need apply.

 Now TV is Sky’s streaming service for non-Sky customers.
-The way it works is you pay a small sum each month to gain access either to Sky’s entertainment content (the shows it screens new each week), to Sky Movies content (all the stuff available on demand to Sky customers), or to Sky Sports content.
+The way it works is you pay a small sum each month to gain access either to Sky’s entertainment content (the shows it screens new each week), to Sky Cinema content (all the stuff available on demand to Sky customers), or to Sky Sports content.

 You can stream Now TV to your phone, your tablet, or to a games console plugged into your main living room telly.